temporalio/documentation/docs-src/clusters/how-to-set-up-sqlite-visibility-store.md

   - filtered-lists
   - visibility
 ssdi:
-  - SQLite v3.31.0 and later.
+  - SQLite v3.31.0 and later
 ---

 You can set SQLite as your Visibility store with any other [supported Persistence databases](/concepts/what-is-a-temporal-cluster#dependency-versions).

-Verify [supported versions](#supported-versions) before you proceed.
+Verify supported versions before you proceed.

 **Persistence configuration**